Mikhail Aloyan: Aloyan vs. Tete

 Aloyan participated in the 2018 World Boxing Super Series bantamweight tournament.
 He was scheduled to face the WBO World bantamweight champion Zolani Tete in the tournament quarterfinals, on 13 October 2018.
 Tete won the fight by unanimous decision, with scores of 114-111, 114-111 and 114-110.
 Both fighters were deducted a point for excessive holding, Tete in the eleventh and Aloyan in the twelfth round.

 Aloyan vs. Batista

 Aloyan was scheduled to face Ronal Batista for the inaugural WBA Gold super-flyweight title on 10 December 2019.
 Batista was ranked #14 by the WBA at super flyweight.
 He won the fight by unanimous decision.

 Aloyan vs. Hryshchuk

 He made his first WBA Gold title defense against Oleksandr Hryshchuk on 4 June 2021.
 Hryshchuk retired from the bout at the end of the eight round.

 Aloyan vs. Yohana

 Aloyan faced Mchanja Yohana on 22 July 2021.
 He won the fight by unanimous decision, with all three judges awarding him a 99-91 scorecard.

 On 30 January 2022, Aloyan held a press conference, during which he announced he would retire after his next fight.

 Aloyan vs. Barreto

 On 8 February, it was announced that Aloyan would face David Barreto in his farewell fight, on 21 February 2022.
 Aloyan won the fight by majority decision.

+Personal life

+Aloyan married his wife Greta, a third-year student of the Faculty of Dentistry at Novosibirsk State Medical University, on 15 October 2011.
+The ceremony took place at the Novosibirsk Wedding Palace.

+In 2012, he officially changed his first name Misha to Mikhail.